Sign Up for the Deskworks Dozen

 6. Get your workspace dimensions right

 - Dedicated desk: 2 feet x 5 feet with locking storage.
-Dedicated desks typically include a small filing cabinet attached under the desk.
+Dedicated desks typically include a small filing cabinet attached to the desk.

 Reminder: Be sure to include a mix of workspace options.
 Offering all of the above is a good way to attract members of all types.